major-segfault/khalilstemmler-website-2019/src/pages/blogs/typescript/node-starter-project.md

 date: '2019-08-29T10:04:10-05:00'
 updated: '2019-08-291T10:04:10-05:00'
 description: >-
-  In this guide, we walk through the process of creating a TypeScript project from scratch with hot-reloading, and scripts for building, development, and production environments.
+  In this guide, we walk through the process of creating a TypeScript project from scratch with cold-reloading, and scripts for building, development, and production environments.
 tags:
   - Guides
   - TypeScript